ros-navigation/docs.nav2.org/docs/setup_guides/footprint/setup_footprint.md

 The footprint is set up using the `footprint` or `robot_radius` parameter of the global and local costmaps which we tackled in the previous tutorials ([Setting Up Sensors Guide](../sensors/setup_sensors_gz.md#setup-sensors-gz)).
 The value defined in the `footprint` parameter is an ordered vector of 2-D points defining the robot’s footprint with the `base_link` frame as the origin.
 The first and last points in the vector are joined into the last line segment to close the footprint’s shape.
 As an alternative, you may also use the `robot_radius` parameter wherein circular footprint is automatically generated and centered at `base_link`.
 In cases both the `footprint` and `robot_radius` parameters have been defined in the configuration, the `footprint` is used.

-#### SEE ALSO
+!!! info "See also"

     A section in the previous guide, [Configuring nav2_costmap_2d](../sensors/mapping_localization.md#configuring-nav2-costmap-2d), explains how to configure basic costmap parameters.
 Please refer to that guide for more details on costmap configuration.

 For the global costmap footprint, the decision to choose between the `robot_radius` (circular) or `footprint` (polygon) parameter depends on the robot, its environment, and the path planning algorithm you will use.
 Even if you are working with a non-circular robot, there may be situations where a circular footprint is acceptable.
 For example, path planning algorithms like [NavFn](https://docs.nav2.org/configuration/packages/configuring-navfn.html) assume that the robot is circular since it only checks for collision per grid cell, so it will not be necessary to outline the robot’s exact shape for its footprint.
 On the other hand, algorithms such as [Smac Planner’s Hybrid-A\*](https://docs.nav2.org/configuration/packages/configuring-smac-planner.html) perform collision checking on the robot’s polygon-shaped footprint if possible and necessary.
 Hence, it might be useful to use a polygon-shaped footprint.
 Another example is having a small RC car sized robot roaming a warehouse.
 This robot is so small it won’t need to make confined maneuvers – thusly approximating it with the largest cross-sectional radius is a good time-saving optimization.